GoogleChrome/web.dev/content/reliable/identify-resources-via-network-panel/index.md

 The Name represents the URL that your browser requested—though you'll only see the last portion of the URL's path listed.
 For example, if `https://example.com/main.css` is loaded, you'd only end up seeing `main.css` listed under Name.

 The last few characters of the URL's path, following the period (e.g. "css"), are known as the URL's extension.

-The URL extension generally tells you what type of resource is being requested, and maps directly to the information shown in the Type column.
-For example, `v2.html` is a document; `main.`css is a stylesheet.
+The URL's extension generally tells you what type of resource is being requested, and maps directly to the information shown in the Type column.
+For example, `v2.html` is a document, and `main.css` is a stylesheet.

 ### The Waterfall column helps with the when